gofynd/fdk-client-python/documentation/application/CATALOG.md

 ### getBrandDetailBySlug
-Retrieves detailed brand info by slug.
+Get metadata of a brand